-^{}Bank loans are revolving bank facilities with various maturities.
+Bank loans are revolving bank facilities with various maturities.
 Depending on the business operations, Snowy draws from the facilities and pays back all or part of the outstanding balances periodically.
 Therefore it is difficult to accurately forecast the contractual cash flows at year end.
-The estimated cash flows in less than one year are calculated by assuming the outstanding balance at year end is held for one year.
-For cash flows beyond one year, Snowy assumes the full limits of facilities are drawn until the maturities of the facilities.
-The estimates are likely to be higher than the eventuated cash flows.
+The estimated 2020 cash flows in less than one year were calculated by assuming the outstanding balance at year end was held for one year.
+For cash flows beyond one year, Snowy assumed the full limits of facilities would be drawn until the maturities of the facilities.
+The estimates were likely to be higher than the eventual cash flows.